GMOD/tribble-index-js/README.md

 // or without ES6
 const { TribbleIndexedFile } = require('@gmod/tribble-index')

-const indexedFile = new TribbleIndexedFile({ path: 'path/to/my/file.gz' })
+const indexedFile = new TribbleIndexedFile({ path: 'path/to/data.vcf' })
-// by default, assumes tribble index at path/to/my/file.idx
+// by default, assumes tribble index at path/to/data.vcf.idx
 // can also provide `tribblePath` if the tribble is named differently

+async function doStuff() {
   // iterate over lines in the specified region, each of which
   // is structured as
   const lines = []
-indexedFile.getLines('ctgA', 200, 300, line => lines.push(line))
+  await indexedFile.getLines('contigA', 3000, 3200, line => lines.push(line))
   // lines is now an array of strings, which are data lines.
   // commented (meta) lines are skipped.
-// line strings do not include any trailing whitespace characters.
+  // line strings do not include any trailing whitespace characters. console.log(lines)
-// the callback is also called with a `fileOffset`,
-// which gives the virtual file offset where the line is found in the file
+  // ↳ [ 'contigA\t3000\trs17883296\tG\tT\t100\tPASS\tNS=3;DP=14;AF=0.5;DB;H2\tGT:AP\t0|0:0.000,0.000']

   // get the approximate number of data lines in the file for the
-// given reference sequence, excluding header, comment, and whitespace lines const numLines = indexedFile.lineCount('ctgA')
+  // given reference sequence, excluding header, comment, and whitespace lines console.log(await indexedFile.lineCount('contigA'))
+  // ↳ 109

   // get the "header text" string from the file, which is the first contiguous
-// set of lines in the file that all start with a "meta" character (usually #) const headerText = indexedFile.getHeader()
+  // set of lines in the file that all start with a "meta" character (usually #) console.log(await indexedFile.getHeader())
+  // ↳ ##fileformat=VCFv4.1
+  // ↳ #CHROM	POS	ID	REF	ALT	QUAL	FILTER	INFO	FORMAT	HG00096

-// or if you want a buffer instead, there is getHeaderBuffer() const headerBuffer = indexedFile.getHeaderBuffer()
+  // or if you want a buffer instead, there is getHeaderBuffer() console.log(await indexedFile.getHeaderBuffer())
+  // ↳ <Buffer 23 23 66 69 6c 65 66 6f 72 6d 61 74 3d 56 43 46 76 34 2e 31 0a 23 23 66 69 6c 65 ... >
+}
 ```

 Also supports a lower-level interface